A multigrid scheme for 3D Monge-Amp\`ere equations: Numerical examples

 On the other hand, the nonlinear Gauss-Seidel iterations as a standalone solver requires an increasing number of iterations as the mesh size decreases, which is expected.
 Even starting with an artificial initial guess that is impractically close the desired true solution, the nonlinear Gauss-Seidel iteration still does not produce sufficiently accurate approximations using the same stopping criterion (compare the row with $N=32$).
 It is also interesting to notice that the relative residuals (column `RelRes') of the Gauss-Seidel solver are much larger than that of the FMG-FAS algorithm.

-For comparison, Table \ref{Ex1_T2_3d} also lists the results reported in~\cite{ObermanFroeseFast} and~\cite{Brenner2012}, where a wide-stencil hybrid finite difference solver and a finite element approximation were used for the same test problem.
-Though we can not fairly compare the CPU times directly as they were computed on different machines, it is clear that the FMG-FAS method is the only one the scales linearly with the number of degrees of freedom.
+For comparison, Table \ref{Ex1_T2_3d} also lists the results reported in~\cite{ObermanFroeseFast} and~\cite{Brenner2012}, where a wide-stencil hybrid finite difference {(FD)} solver and two finite element {(FE)} approximations were used for the same test problem. {We mention that the results in~\cite{Brenner2012} made use of a Newton solver, which required a good initial guess that was obtained by the vanishing moment method~\cite{Feng2009}.} Though we can not fairly compare the CPU times directly as they were computed on different machines, it is clear that the FMG-FAS method is the only one {that} scales linearly with the number of degrees of freedom.
 The accuracy of the FMG-FAS approach is also competitive.
 As a whole, our FMG-FAS method appears superior than both the wide-stencil finite difference solvers and the finite element approximations for this type of simple problem with a sufficiently smooth solution.

 We also mention that when $N=128$, the second order accuracy is no longer observed.
 This is due to the limitations of machine precision and round-off errors during the computation.
 We note that the discretized \MA operator involves division by $h^6 \approx 2\times10^{-13}$ when $N = 128$.
 We could get around this using higher precision arithmetic.
 However, the global error is now $6\times10^{-6}$, which is small.
 The key is that we are able to resolve the data, which necessitates solving on large grids, and the resulting accuracy is sufficient for the applications we have in mind.